MarcisGailitis/marcisgailitis.github.io/index.md

 * text editor & version control!

 **Python vs. Bash vs. Other**

-Bash scripts are automating running a bunch of commands and that's it!
+* Bash scripts should be used just for automating running a bunch of commands and that's it!
+* Max.
+100 lines of code
-Max.
-100 lines, no code re-use, no libraries support.
+* no code re-use,
+* no libraries support.

 **Diff b/w source script.sh and ./script.sh?**

 Both executes the code, but source will execute the script in current bash session, but ./will start a new bash instance.
 You need to source functions to be executed in current bash session!

 **apt install Python3-package-name vs pip install package-name?**

-Often times, apt might be slightly out of date, so use pip, if you care for latest features.
+Often, apt might be slightly out of date, so use pip, if you care for latest features.

 **Profiling tools**

-print stuff using "time", "Cachegrind".
+* print stuff using "time",
+* "Cachegrind".

 **Data wrangling tools**

+* curl,
+* head,
+* tail,
+* Python+Pandas,
-curl, head, tail, Python+Pandas, Python + Jupyter Notebooks
+* Python + Jupyter Notebooks

 **Docker vs. VM**

 Docker = Container, shares kernel, with underlying machine.
 So underlying kernel needs to be compatible